SgtPooki/helia-deno/README.md

 # Notes

-I have practically no experience with Deno and this project could probably use many improvements from more Deno-inclined folks.
+I have little experience with Deno and this project could probably use many improvements from more Deno-inclined folks.